Catalogue: Traditional Program:

 |430||Accounting Theory (3).
 Prereq: ACC 313-314.

 The capstone course of the accounting major studies the development of accounting standards by FASB.
 Accounting controversies are evaluated using FASB's theoretical statements and biblical principles.
-(Spring only)
+(Offered on demand)

 A continuation of Cost Accounting I, this course is a study of strategy, strategic profitability, and cost allocation; customer profitability analysis; support department cost allocation and common costs; joint product and byproduct cost allocation; costing spoilage, rework, and scrap; balanced scorecard and the theory of constraints; inventory management; transfer pricing; performance measurement; compensation; and multinational considerations.
 (Offered on demand in Spring only)